-- 1. Set the environment variable PATH to include the path that contains OCI.dll, if it is not already set.
-For example, on Windows 7, update PATH in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System Variables -> PATH. - Restart any open command prompt windows. - 2.
-Optional Oracle configuration files such as the snames ora, sqlnet ora or oraccess xml can be placed in the network/admin subdirectory of the Oracle Database software installation.
+1. Set the environment variable PATH to include the path that contains OCI.dll, if it is not already set.
+For example, on Windows 7, update PATH in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System Variables -> PATH.

+Restart any open command prompt windows.

+2. Optional Oracle configuration files such as tnsnames.ora, sqlnet.ora or oraaccess.xml can be placed in the network/admin subdirectory of the Oracle Database software installation.